SKIP TO MAIN CONTENT

 Photo Source: UTD Deeds Instagram

 Deeds Not Words is an on-campus student organization and chapter of a Texas-wide nonprofit focused on bettering the lives of self-identifying women.
-This past year, UTD Deeds Not Words was recognized with the Golden Comet Award, the highest award bestowed upon a student organization at UT Dallas for their work in student advocacy.
 In 2020-2021, Deeds led a vital Title IX student campaign to ensure the Sexual Violence Policy was safe for all survivors.
 Deeds has also hosted match fundraisers for racial equity and Trans Lifeline, as well as hosted events to increase education and support for marginalized communities.
 In the upcoming year, Deeds plans to increase menstrual equity and LGBTQ+ advocacy on campus.

 SAFEZONE Ally Training